ArduPilot/ardupilot_wiki/plane/source/docs/qhover-mode.rst

 .. note::

-   The flight controller uses a barometer which measures air pressure as the primary means for determining altitude ("Pressure Altitude") and if the air pressure is changing in your flight area due to extreme weather, the QuadPlane will follow the air pressure change rather than
+   The autopilot uses a barometer which measures air pressure as the primary means for determining altitude ("Pressure Altitude") and if the air pressure is changing in your flight area due to extreme weather, the QuadPlane will follow the air pressure change rather than